henriquef2013/unireedsolomon/README.rst

     too many errors (ie, more than the Singleton bound) for RS to do anything about it. returns True/False

+RSCoder.check_fast(message_ecc, k=None)
+    Same as check() but using faster algorithms and optimization tricks.

 Internal API
 -------------
-Besides the main RSCoder object, two other objects are used in this implementation.
-Their use is not specifically tied to the coder.
+Besides the main RSCoder object, two other objects are used in this
+implementation: Polynomial and GF2int.
+Their use is not specifically tied to the coder or even to the Reed-Solomon algorithm, they are just generic mathematical constructs respectively representing polynomials and Galois field's number of base 2.

 polynomial.Polynomial(coefficients=[], \**sparse)
     There are three ways to initialize a Polynomial object.